arvidn/libtorrent/docs/manual.rst

 ``strict_super_seeding`` when this is set to true, a piece has to have been forwarded to a third peer before another one is handed out.
 This is the traditional definition of super seeding.

+``seeding_piece_quota`` is the number of pieces to send to a peer, when seeding, before rotating in another peer to the unchoke set.
+It defaults to 3 pieces, which means that when seeding, any peer we've sent more than this number of pieces to will be unchoked in favour of a choked peer.

 pe_settings
 ===========